Excessive Tardiness: Dealing With Late Employees [+ Warning Letter Template]

 Business Efficiency May Lower

 Related to team morale is a drop in productivity, as employees who are unhappy or disengaged are less productive.
-With employee engagement low and stress at an all-time high, worker productivity is already falling—unsurprisingly so.
 A dissatisfied, unhappy, and disengaged employee is more likely to grow bad habits, like showing up late.

-For other helpful tips, check out our guide on managing employee attendance.
+For helpful tips, check out our guide on managing employee attendance.

 Bottom Line